 Question 5: What are the benefits of having life insurance?

 Life insurance offers several benefits to policyholders and their loved ones.
-Firstly, it provides financial protection to your family in the event of your death, ensuring that they can maintain their standard of living and meet financial obligations.
+Firstly, it provides financial protection to your family in the event of your death, ensuring they can maintain their standard of living and meet financial obligations.

 Final Thought: Is Life Insurance a Scam?